Code of Conduct,

 -

-Youth Tickets Policy for Goolaholla!
+Child and Youth Tickets Policy for Goolaholla!
 Festival, provided on behalf of Big Field Traditions (BFT)

-The youth ticketing policy is as follows:
+The youth and child ticketing policy is as follows:

 • Youth tickets (13 – 18 years old) and Child tickets (12 and under) may only be purchased in conjunction with an Adult Guardian 25+ or a Seniors ticket.
 (For the remainder of this policy, Guardian 25+ or Guardian also refers to Seniors who have taken responsibility for Youth and Children on site)